 The Smoking Gun reported on October 11 that a Pennsylvania man fed up with people stealing his snacks out of the refrigerator at work decided to report the matter to the authorities.
 According to the police report obtained by TSG, the man reported that an "unknown person" had absconded with his strawberry Jell-O snack:

 According to the report, "this incident remains under investigation," although it probably doesn't.

-Pennsylvania law, for example, this incident would be classified as "theft by unlawful taking or disposition" of "movable property," assuming the Jell-O was taken "with intent to deprive [the victim] thereof," which it almost certainly was.
+Still, office snack theft is, after all, a crime.
+Under Pennsylvania law, for example, this incident would be classified as "theft by unlawful taking or disposition" of "movable property," assuming the Jell-O was taken "with intent to deprive [the victim] thereof," which it almost certainly was.
 18 Pa.
 Cons.
 Stat. § 3921(a).
 Theft of an item valued at less than $50 (according to the market value at the time and place of the crime) is a third-degree misdemeanor (§ 3903(b)(2)), unless it is committed during a manmade, natural or "war-caused" disaster (§3903(a)(1)).
 Since "war-caused disaster" is defined as "any condition following an attack upon the United States" including but not limited to "overt paramilitary actions" or "sabotage," and there is no expiration date for such a "condition," the same offense would appear to be a second-degree felony.

 The thief is probably lucky that we finally stood down from Threat Level Orange, or else this Jello-O sabotage might win him a free trip to Gitmo.